 SPOT tags include an LED that blinks for a set amount of time after deployment starts.
-The blinks are a way to visually confirm a tag has switched from Auto-start to Start mode.
-Consider disabling the blinks if your animal may be compromised by the flashing LED.
+The LED blinks are a way to visually confirm a tag has switched from Auto-Start to Start mode.
+Consider disabling the blinks if the flashing LED might compromise your animal.